fossabot/blaze/README.md

 ## Why **blaze**?

 Compared to native Python methods, all operations - using the power of [rust](https://www.rust-lang.org) - are at least ~50% faster (and some are approximately 133% faster).
-For more information, see [benchmark](#benchmark).
+For more information, see the benchmark results below:

 | **Test** | **Python** | **Blaze** |
 |:--------:|:----------:|:---------:|